jacksonet00/github-leaderboard/README.md

 2. Log in through the admin panel

-### Adding github auth
+### Adding github Oath

+[This link contains info on how to add github oath to any project.](https://kodnito.com/posts/django-authentication-github/) Since we have a lot of the "stuff" already, we don't need to follow all the steps.

-1. Go to admin page and add a "social application"
+1. Go to admin page

+2. Go to "Sites" and modify the site so the domain name is your whatever your domain name is.
+For development change it to `localhost:8000`.
+This is important for Oath.

+3. Go to "Social Applications"

-2. Add the client id and secret key from the Discord into the social application with provider github.
+4. Add the client id and secret key from the Discord into the social application with provider github.
+This key is configured so the domainname is `localhost:8000`.
+If you are not developing, add a Github key with your domain name.

 ## Project Design Documentation